 In addition, all Metro Transit buses and bus stops have returned to 66th Street.
 For details on your bus route, please visit: https://www.metrotransit.org/rider-alerts

 The eastbound and westbound bus stops on 66th Street under I-35W are now open.
-During the next week, crews will be installing the permanent bus shelters at Lyndale and Nicollet avenues.
+Crews have installed the permanent bus shelters at Lyndale and Nicollet avenues.

 Winter utility work